 In some cases, the term ‘principle of charity’ is used to refer to the idea that people in a society should practice charity toward others in general, meaning that they should help those who need help, often by donating money or other resources to the poor.
 For example, when it comes to religion, the term ‘principle of charity’ is sometimes used in order to refer to religious principles which prompt followers of that religion to donate money to charity.

 Summary and conclusions

-- Beyond the moral ideal that this principle represents, implementing it also offers practical benefits.
-Specifically, ensuring that you don’t always focus on the small issues with your opponent’s arguments can help you improve the way you construct your own arguments, and will make the other person more willing to listen to what you have to say.
+- Beyond the moral ideal that this principle represents, implementing it also offers practical benefits, since focusing on the best possible interpretation of people’s statements can make you better at understanding them and at constructing your own arguments, while also encouraging other people to talk to you and listen to what you have to say.